 Puerto Vallarta Area Map

-Just south of Marina Vallarta along Boulevard Francisco Medina Ascencio is the crowded Hotel Zone.
+Just south of Marina Vallarta along Av.
+Francisco Medina Ascencio is the crowded Hotel Zone.
 As the name suggests, this area houses hotels aplenty, but it's also central to shopping centers, attractions, restaurants and public transportation.
 Unfortunately, it can also prove too congested for travelers seeking peace and quiet.
 Traffic along the avenue has become increasingly busy and parking can be scarce.

 El Centro & Zona Romantica

 South of the Hotel Zone, El Centro is another very active area in Vallarta.
 The area has eclectic and abundant cuisine offerings, as well as a vibrant art scene and its seaside malecón.
 The area's narrow cobblestone streets and famous Church of Our Lady of Guadalupe also offer tourists a glimpse into an older, less commercial Vallarta.
 A little farther south is the Zona Romantica, or Romantic Zone, home to one of the popular Playa Los Muertos.
 The south side is also the center for the city's thriving LGBT scene.
 A fairly recently constructed Malecón seaside walkway offers spectacular views of the bay and easy access to the beach.